 The school library has an up-to-date hosted website called the ‘READING CLOUD’ (MLS)

 This is an online reading community designed to engage students, teachers and librarians in reading for enjoyment.
 It is designed to capture the imagination of students, linking real and virtual reading experiences to drive up literacy standards and develop core reading skills.
-The new system allows students, staff and parents to view our school library catalogue online and students are encouraged to use this to help with research, to write reviews about books they have read, and search for new books that they may like to read.
+The system allows students to view our school library catalogue online and students are encouraged to use this to help with research, to write reviews about books they have read, and search for new books that they may like to read.

-The Reading Cloud can be accessed via the school website www.jorichardson.org.uk Students can login using their school username and password.
+The Reading Cloud can be accessed via the school website www.jorichardson.org.uk under Library.
+Students can login using their school username and password.
 Any issues logging in students should see the school librarian.
-The first time you access the system it may ask you to install Microsoft Silverlight; please allow this to be downloaded and installed on your computer as the system cannot run without it.

 The library catalogue includes over 25000 books, audio-visual resources and approved websites.